-In this tutorial we will talk about how to insert a Flash movie into presentation using PowerPoint 2013.
-If you use PowerPoint 2010, PowerPoint 2007, PowerPoint 2003 or earlier, check out corresponding articles, available via the links below:
+In this tutorial we will talk about how to insert a Flash movie into a presentation using PowerPoint 2013.
+If you use PowerPoint 2010, PowerPoint 2007, PowerPoint 2003 or earlier, check out the corresponding articles, available via the links below:

-First, you have to make sure that your computer has Adobe Flash Player installed and ActiveX control is registered.
+First, you have to make sure that your computer has Adobe Flash Player installed and the ActiveX control is registered.
 Both are important to have in order to be able to play Flash movies in a PowerPoint presentation.

 Are there easier alternatives?